-Students in the Doctor of Philosophy in Complementary and Alternative Medicine (CAM) will complete a minimum of 52 credits above the master's level including comprehensive examinations and a dissertation or major scholarly project.
+Students in the DSN complete a minimum of 52 credits above the master's level including comprehensive examinations and a dissertation or major scholarly project.
 The coursework requirements include the academic major, the major concentration, research preparation, the dissertation or major scholarly project, and additional electives, as needed, to satisfy the minimum quality expectations.